felipemeriga/NextTs-Rogue/README.md

 - Delete an existing customer
 - Update an existing customer

-In this class we will create the API for fetching all the users, and also creating a single user.
+In this class we will create the API for fetching all the customers, and also creating a single customer.

 For the first API, that will serve as a GET endpoint, for getting all the customers, first create the following file on [pages/api/customers/index.ts](pages/api/customers/index.ts), and paste the